Turkey dinner and a little time with family may be hard to trade in for some people, but the savviest of travelers go abroad over Thanksgiving.

 Remember: Thanksgiving is only celebrated in a few countries including the U.S., which means the last weekend in November is just another November weekend in most countries.

-Hotels and airlines don't price Thanksgiving week travel any differently than any other fall week.
+Outside the U.S., hotels and airlines don't price Thanksgiving week travel any differently than any other fall week.
 They just treat it as an off-peak season travel itinerary, even though that weekend means a lot more to most of us.

 Even though it's a holiday weekend for you, it's not for almost any other country on earth, meaning you'll see fewer crowds and off-peak pricing while you're there.